Does interesting work eliminate our imposter syndrome and bring genius?

 Our body produces ketone bodies, which are essential second fuel sources for cells and the brain.

-That’s why successful fasting increases self-efficacy.
+That’s one of the reasons that successful fasting increases self-efficacy.

 During fasting, we overcome an existential hunger in a way that gives us physical and mental strength.